All articles

 What are extracurriculars?

-Extracurriculars are activities that students engage in outside the traditional academic curriculum.
+Extracurricular activities are events or pursuits that students engage in outside the traditional academic curriculum.
 They enhance your college resume and help in personal growth and development.
 These activities encompass various interests, including sports, arts, community service, clubs, and more.
 They provide students with opportunities to develop skills, explore interests, and demonstrate qualities like leadership, teamwork, and commitment.

 How should you approach extracurriculars?